 On August 1, 2008, in connection with the transition of the Polo-branded childrenswear and golf apparel businesses in Japan from a licensed to a wholly owned operation, the Company acquired certain net assets (including certain inventory) from Naigai Co.
-Ltd. ("Naigai") in exchange for a payment of approximately ¥2.8 billion (approximately \$26 million as of the acquisition date) and certain other consideration (the "Japanese Childrenswear and Golf Acquisition").
+Ltd. ("Naigai") in exchange for a payment of approximately \$2.8 billion (approximately \$2.6 million as of the acquisition date) and certain other consideration (the "Japanese Childrenswear and Golf Acquisition").
+The Company funded the Japanese Childrenswear and Golf Acquisition with available cash on-hand.
 Naigai was the Company's licensee for childrenswear, golf apparel and hosiery under the Polo by Ralph Lauren and Ralph Lauren brands in Japan.
 In conjunction with the Japanese Childrenswear and Golf Acquisition, the Company also entered into an additional 5-year licensing and design-related agreement with Naigai for Polo and Chaps-branded hosiery in Japan and a transition services agreement for the provision of a variety of operational, human resources and information systems-related services over a period of up to eighteen months from the date of the closing of the transaction.